Ye Olde Man & Scythe

-Ye Olde Man & Scythe is a public house located on Churchgate in Bolton, Greater Manchester, England.
-The earliest recorded mention of its name appears in a charter from 1251, making it one of the ten oldest public houses in Britain and the oldest in Bolton.
+Ye Olde Man & Scythe is a Grade II listed public house on Churchgate in Bolton, Greater Manchester, England.
+The earliest recorded mention of its name appears in a charter from 1251, making it one of the ten oldest pubs in Britain and the oldest in Bolton.
 The current form of the name, prefixed with "Ye Olde", is a pseudo-archaism derived from the original Man and Scythe Inn.
 The name itself originates from the crest of the Pilkington family, which features a reaper using a scythe, alluding to a tradition associated with one of the family's early members.

 History

-It is not known exactly when Ye Olde Man & Scythe was originally built, but a charter from 1251 permitting the market mentions it by name.
-The pub has been rebuilt at least once (1636 according to the datestone inside), and only the vaulted cellar remains from the original structure, although some internal beams date back to 1636.
-The building's frontage is an early 20th-century remodelling.
-It is a Grade II listed building.
+It is not known exactly when Ye Olde Man & Scythe was first built, but a charter from 1251 permitting the market mentions it by name.
+The pub has been rebuilt at least once, in 1636 according to the datestone inside, and only the vaulted cellar remains from the original structure, although some internal beams also date from 1636.
+The frontage is an early 20th-century remodelling.

-In 1651 the Earl of Derby was executed outside the Man & Scythe—owned at the time by his family—for his role in the Bolton Massacre.
-A cross now stands on the site, accompanied by a plaque that recounts the story of Bolton through the ages.
-Inside the pub is a chair that the Earl of Derby is said to have sat on before being taken outside to be beheaded; its inscription reads: "15th October 1651 In this chair James 7th Earl of Derby sat at the Man and Scythe Inn, Churchgate, Bolton immediately prior to his execution".
+In 1651 the Earl of Derby was executed outside the Man & Scythe, which was owned by his family at the time, for his role in the Bolton Massacre.
+A cross now marks the site, accompanied by a plaque that recounts the history of Bolton.
+Inside the pub is a chair said to have been used by the Earl immediately before he was taken outside to be beheaded.
+Its inscription reads: "15th October 1651 In this chair James 7th Earl of Derby sat at the Man and Scythe Inn, Churchgate, Bolton immediately prior to his execution".

+On 26 April 1974, Ye Olde Man & Scythe was designated a Grade II listed building.
+It forms part of a short run of historic buildings on Churchgate, standing directly next to the Swan Hotel, also Grade II-listed.

+Ye Olde Man & Scythe is regarded by the Campaign for Real Ale (CAMRA) as having an interior of "special national historic importance" and is rated one star in its grading scheme.
+As of June 2026, the pub's freehold is owned by Heineken UK.